 We found 4 orthopedic surgeons who accept Bronze Choice HSA 6300 - 2 with IVF near Marble Falls, TX.

-Dr. Akbar Hussaini is a physician who specializes in orthopedics/orthopedic surgery.
-His areas of expertise include the following: arthritis surgery and sports health.
-The average patient rating for Dr. Hussaini is 4.0 stars out of 5.
-He honors Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and TriWest, in addition to other insurance carriers.
-Dr. Hussaini graduated from the University of Texas Medical Branch School of Medicine.
-He trained at a hospital affiliated with the University of Arkansas for Medical Sciences for residency.
-He is professionally affiliated with Seton Healthcare Family.
-He is accepting new patients.
+Dr. Akbar Hussaini is a specialist in orthopedics/orthopedic surgery.
+Patients gave him an average rating of 4.0 stars out of 5.
+His areas of expertise consist of arthritis surgery and sports health.
+Dr. Hussaini is affiliated with Seton Healthcare Family.
+He is in-network for several insurance carriers, including Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and TriWest.
+Dr. Hussaini welcomes new patients.
+He is a graduate of the University of Texas Medical Branch School of Medicine.
+Dr. Hussaini trained at a hospital affiliated with the University of Arkansas for Medical Sciences for residency.

 Clinical interests: Sports Health, Fractures, Rotator Cuff Problems, Hip Replacement, Knee Replacement, Arthritis ...
 (Read more)